-“During the tenure of Chief Justice Ray, a Seven-Judge Bench of the Court in Samsher Singh had the opportunity to examine the correct interpretation of the word ‘consultation’ in the context of termination of the services of Subordinate Judges.
-The majority opinion rendered by Chief Justice Ray dwelt upon the power of the Governor vis-à-vis the Council of Ministers.
+“During the tenure of Chief Justice Ray, a Seven-Judge Bench in Samsher Singh had the opportunity to examine the correct interpretation of the word ‘consultation’ in the context of termination of services of Subordinate Judges.
+Majority Opinion rendered by Chief Justice Ray dwelt upon the power of Governor vis-à-vis Council of Ministers.
 Justice V.R.
 Krishna Iyer, in a separate but concurring Judgment on behalf of himself and Justice P.N.
-Bhagwati, struck a note of support for the theory of primacy of the Chief Justice, holding that the Executive may not differ from the opinion of the Chief Justice of India.”
+Bhagwati, struck a note of support for the theory of primacy of Chief Justice, holding that Executive may not differ from the opinion of Chief Justice of India.”

 – A.K.
 Ganguli, Senior Advocate.

-“It is time that the collegium system opens itself to real reform if it is going to deliver the Judges that India deserves.”
+“It is time, Collegium system opens itself to real reform if it is going to deliver Judges that India deserves.”

 – Arun Jaitley.

-“I rejoiced with the rest of India when a Thirteen-Judge Bench of the Supreme Court ruled in Kesavananda Bharti v.
-State of Kerala, though only with a wafer-thin majority, that Parliament’s power to amend the Constitution does not include the power to destroy its Basic Structure.
+“I rejoiced with the rest of India when a Thirteen-Judge Bench of Supreme Court ruled in Kesavananda Bharti v.
+State of Kerala, though only with a wafer-thin Majority, that Parliament’s power to amend the Constitution does not include the power to destroy its Basic Structure.
 I felt that henceforth the Constitution will ever remain unimpaired.
-However, the verdict of the majority on the Five-Judge Bench of the Supreme Court in the NJAC Case, to my dismay, has ominously portended the dangerous extent to which the sword of Kesavananda Bharti could be swung; the swinging being by means of semantic exercises even against seemingly harmless mechanisms to appoint Judges to the Supreme Court of India and the High Courts.
-It is an enigma why the Five-Judge Bench did not refer this momentous issue to be decided by a much larger Bench, at least larger than the Nine-Judge Bench in the Second Judges’ Case that created the collegium system.”
+However, the verdict of the Majority on the Five-Judge Bench of Supreme Court in the NJAC Case, to my dismay, has ominously portended the dangerous extent to which the sword of Kesavananda Bharti could be swung; the swinging being by means of semantic exercises even against seemingly harmless mechanisms to appoint Judges to Supreme Court of India and High Courts.
+It is an enigma why the Five-Judge Bench did not refer this momentous issue to be decided by a much Larger Bench, at least larger than the Nine-Judge Bench in the Second Judges’ Case that created the Collegium system.”

 – Hon’ble Justice K.T.
 Thomas.